-- I. At any time during the period during which the order is in effect, a party who is under an order of protection or who is restrained from contacting the other party is entitled to one hearing on written request.
+L. At any time during the period during which the order is in effect, a party who is under an order of protection or who is restrained from contacting the other party is entitled to one hearing on written request.
 No fee may be charged for requesting a hearing.
 A hearing that is requested by a party who is under an order of protection or who is restrained from contacting the other party shall be held within ten days from the date requested unless the court finds good cause to continue the hearing.
 If exclusive use of the home is awarded, the hearing shall be held within five days from the date requested.
+The hearing shall be held within five days from the date requested.
 The hearing shall be held at the earliest possible time.
 An ex parte order that is issued under this section shall state on its face that the defendant is entitled to a hearing on written request and shall include the name and address of the judicial office where the request may be filed.
-After the hearing, the court may modify, quash or continue the order. - J. The order shall include the following statement:
+After the hearing, the court may modify, quash or continue the order.
+If exclusive use of the home is awarded to the party, the court, on written request of a party, may hold additional hearings at any time if there is a change in circumstances related to the primary residence.

+M. The order shall include the following statement: